Crocidura grandiceps

-An adult C. grandicep is smaller than the size of a human hand and are typically covered in light brown fur.
+An adult C. grandiceps is smaller than the size of a human hand and are typically covered in light brown fur.
 These animals are omnivores as they will eat both plants as well as other animals.
-The diet of the C. grandicep consists of a variety of insects, bugs, spiders, beetles, worms, certain fungi and vegetables, and occasionally other small mammals.
+The diet of the C. grandiceps consists of a variety of insects, bugs, spiders, beetles, worms, certain fungi and vegetables, and occasionally other small mammals.